folio-org/okapi-cli/README.md

 Commands takes zero or more arguments.
-They usually interact with Okapi in one way or another, while the options merely tune the comamnds.
+They usually interact with Okapi in one way or another, while the options merely tune the commands.

-The `help` commands displays supported commands and options.
+The `help` command displays supported commands and options.

 Okapi-cli persists some values in in  $HOME/.okapi.cli`, such as the URL for Okapi, URL for remote repo (pull) and the Okapi session